Niclas Eliasson

-Career
+Club career

 Falkenbergs FF

 Eliasson graduated from the youth academy into the senior team in 2013.
 He played 29 games, scoring once but assisting 13 times.

 AIK

 On 1 January 2014, Eliasson signed for AIK for an undisclosed fee.
 From 2014 to 2016, he played 31 times, scoring once.

 Loan to IFK Norrköping

 On 28 July 2016, Eliasson joined IFK Norrköping on loan for the season.
 He featured 13 times and scored once.

 IFK Norrköping

 After a successful loan spell, IFK Norrköping signed Eliasson on a permanent transfer for an undisclosed fee.
 He played 13 times, scoring three goals.

 Bristol City

 Eliasson signed for Bristol City in August 2017 for an undisclosed fee – reported to be around £1,800,000.
 He made his debut against Birmingham City and scored his first goal for the club in a League Cup win against Premier League Watford on 22 August 2017.
 After only making sporadic appearances in his debut season, Eliasson revealed how he worked hard over the summer to make sure that he was in the best condition possible for the next season.
 Eliasson scored his first league goal that season – an 89th minute winner away at Brentford.
 Eliasson finished the 2018–19 season with 3 goals and was the top assister at the club with 6 assists.